 For more than 30 years, National Institutes of Health (NIH) investigator Elisabeth A. Murray has been inflicting permanent, debilitating brain damage on rhesus macaques and conducting painful, frightening, and unnecessary experiments on them.
-The experiments have cost U.S. taxpayers nearly \$49 million since 1998 and have not resulted in any new treatments or cures for human mental illness.
+The experiments have cost U.S. taxpayers more than \$35 million in just the past 13 years and have not resulted in any new treatments or cures for human mental illness.
 NIH needs to stop supporting these archaic experiments and close this laboratory.